scalameta/scalafmt/docs/configuration.md

 #### Force Before

-> If set, forces newline before `implicit`.
-Otherwise, newline can still be
+> If set, forces newline before `implicit` (even if the parameter list would
-> added if the keyword would overflow the line.
+> fit on one line).
+Otherwise, newline can still be added if the keyword would
+> overflow the line.

 ```scala mdoc:scalafmt
 maxColumn = 60